 I am also at work on a book about air power and aerial views in British and Anglophone writing.
 The invention of the airplane transformed the possibilities for communication and travel, but it also introduced new modes of warfare and imperial control.
 In this project, I explore how the airplane held in tension new ways of seeing others: freedom from the limitations of earth-bound, parochial perspectives and a dangerous sense of mastery derived from a view from above.
 I am the coeditor of Woolf and the City (2010) and have published in Modern Fiction Studies, Literature Compass, and Cultural Analytics as well as in edited collections on Amy Levy, George Gissing, and Virginia Woolf.
-I am Book Review Editor of the journal The Space Between: Literature and Culture, 1914-1945 and I serve on the advisory committees of the Space Between Society and of the International Virginia Woolf Society.
+I am Program Chair for the Modernist Studies Association, Book Review Editor of the journal The Space Between: Literature and Culture, 1914-1945, and I serve on the advisory committees of the Space Between Society and of the International Virginia Woolf Society.

 Postcolonial literature and theory